pasupunuribharath/SEM3Project/README.md

 # SEM3Project
-Lap price prediction using Machine learning in Python
+Laptop price prediction using Machine learning in Python